Rhushya/MoveInSync/DOCUMENTATION.md

 - [ ] Load test the application
 - [ ] Document operational procedures
 - [ ] Set up CI/CD pipeline

+## Demonstration & Evidence

+To satisfy the submission guidelines that call for textual explanations, screenshots, and a demo video, follow the workflow below:

+1. **Record a walkthrough video (3–5 minutes):**
+   - Start from the login screen and highlight RBAC by switching tenants via the selector.
+   - Showcase dashboard widgets (trade-offs, complexity, monitoring) and narrate key insights.
+   - Demonstrate configuring a billing model, recomputing trip costs, and exporting a report.
+   - Close with the Resiliency Playbook to emphasize failure-handling procedures.

+2. **Capture annotated screenshots:**
+   - Dashboard overview with telemetry banner.
+   - Trips page showing OOP-driven billing insights.
+   - Reports page after generating a sample export.
+   Embed these images into the README or an appendix so reviewers can quickly scan capabilities.

+3. **Curate code snippets in documentation:**
+   - Reference `frontend/src/lib/billingEngine.ts` for cost estimation logic.
+   - Highlight the Axios telemetry snippet from `frontend/src/services/api.ts`.
+   - Include the `ProtectedRoute` and `ErrorBoundary` snippets to prove security + resiliency work.

+4. **Submission bundle checklist:**
+   - Updated `DOCUMENTATION.md` (this file) with links to media assets.
+   - Video file or accessible link stored under `docs/media/` (placeholder folder can be created).
+   - Screenshots stored in `docs/screenshots/` and referenced from README/QUICKSTART.

+This ensures reviewers see textual explanations, screenshots, and demo evidence in a single, structured flow.

 ## Performance Benchmarks